 We believe in the power of community

 Our employees are drivers of many projects around diversity, equity and inclusion within the company.
 One example is our annual Pride Month activation campaign, including the temporary pride rainbow redesign of the Zalando logo, organized by Zalando’s LGBTQI+ community and the Diversity Guild.
 Zalando’s Diversity Guild was formed in 2015 as a grassroots initiative and our first employee-led community of support for members of minority groups at Zalando.
 We formally rolled out our employee resource group (ERG) program in 2019 to support more communities organized around shared identity or experience at Zalando.
 ERGs create safe spaces where colleagues can feel like they belong, foster awareness and support, and amplify employee voices to inform leadership about the needs of their communities.
-We currently have nine ERGs.
+We currently have eleven ERGs.

 We keep learning from each other